aesthetic-suite/website/docs/design-system/config/themes.md

 compatibility with other Aestheic powered design systems.
 In Aesthetic, colors _are not_ directly accessible to consumers, as colors are not deterministic between systems, but palettes are!

-A palette is a collection of color references for both foreground (text) and background (layout) colors, grouped by states and interactions.
+A palette is a collection of color references for both text, foreground (text on background) and background colors, grouped by states and interactions.
 The available palettes are:

 - `brand` - Organization or company brand color.
 - `primary` - Primary color.
 Typically buttons, links, bars, active states, etc.